 SFUSD Celebrates Inclusive Schools Week

-Historically, Inclusive Schools Week has been an opportunity to honor all students with disabilities as full members of our school communities.
-In recent years it has also become an opportunity to learn and teach about the intersection of disabilities with other categories of identity, like race, gender, class, cultural heritage, language preference and other differences.
-Inclusive Schools Week provides an important opportunity for educators, students, and parents to discuss what else needs to be done in order to ensure our schools continue to improve their ability to successfully educate and include all children.
+Inclusive Schools Week provides an opportunity for SFUSD educators and community members to educate students about disabilities and the intersection of disabilities with other categories of identity, like race, gender, class, cultural heritage, language preference and other differences.
+Education and awareness can be a powerful tool to bridge across various differences and enable all students to find their voice and be appreciated for their unique selves.
+Inclusive Schools Week provides an important opportunity for educators, students, and parents to discuss what else needs to be done in order to ensure schools continue to improve their ability to successfully educate and include all children.

-Resources for staff, families, and students can be found on the Inclusive Schools Week page on sfusd.edu and include the 2020 Inclusion Resource Guide and the Inclusive Schools Week Bitmoji Classroom.
+Resources for staff, families, and students can be found on the Inclusive Schools Week page on sfusd.edu and include various resources, activity and celebration ideas that represent the diversity of our SFUSD community.

-The schedule of events*, which will all take place via Zoom, is as follows:
+The schedule of public districtwide events*, which will take place via Zoom, is as follows:

-Members of the media who wish to cover any of the above events should register at sfusd.edu in order to receive the Zoom link information.
+Members of the media who wish to cover the keynote and/or Special Olympics assembly should RSVP at email@example.com in order to receive the Zoom link information.